measure-sh/measure/docs/hosting/README.md

 ### 6. Setup DNS A records

-For this last step, we'll setup 3 DNS A records and put those subdomains to work.
+For this last step, we'll setup 2 DNS A records and put those subdomains to work.
 First, obtain your VM's external IP address.
 Let's say, the external IP is `101.102.103.104`.

 Go to your domain hosting provider and add A recrods for the following subdomains.

 ```
 measure.yourcompany.com         IN A        101.102.103.104
 measure-api.yourcompany.com     IN A        101.102.103.104
-measure-assets.yourcompany.com  IN A        101.102.103.104
 ```

 Depending on your domain provider, it might take a few mins to couple of hours for the above DNS records to take effect.

 ### 7. Access your Measure dashboard

 Visit `https://measure.yourcompany.com` to access your dashboard and sign in to continue.
+Replace `yourcompany.com` with your domain.